4 Signs of gaslighting in relationships – hello, it’s coming from you!

 The one sign most often overlooked, IMO.
 And many of us are NOT going to take kindly to what I’m about to unpack here.

 I think it’s important to remember that gaslighting in relationships is not just what we say but can also show up by our actions and even in patterns of behavior.
 A lack of accepting accountability being one of them.
+Refusing self-accountability basically says, “If I don’t accept that I’ve done wrong then I’ve done no wrong, the problem doesn’t exist or it falls on them – period.

 Like I’ve mentioned before, nobody likes being called out for their mistakes, inadequacies or shenanigans.
 Literally no one.
 But nothing changes the fact we’re flawed, imperfect and don’t always make the best decisions.
 We hurt people, and we even hurt people we Love.

-Does that mean we are to shatter like glass at the slightest tap of correction?
-No, because we will never actually grow, understand the value of lessons or learn from anything (i.e., our mistakes, choices, behaviors, patterns).
-Then are we to become so hard and resistant to any correction?
-No, because then how can we claim we have learned from our mistakes, or that our life experiences *shape* us?
+Does that mean we are to shatter like glass at the slightest tap of correction or discipline?
+No, because we will never actually grow, understand the value of lessons or learn from anything if we’re only accepting of correction from ourselves.
+Because how easily, often and aware are to acknowledge we are wrong in order to learn from it?

 4 Signs of gaslighting in relationships - hello, it's coming from you!
 Dating, relationships + marriage advice | theMRSingLink